Kometa-Team/Kometa/docs/home/guides/local.md

 ---

-An advantage of doing this in a venv is that in the event something goes wrong with this part of the setup, you can delete that pmm-venv directory and do the setup again.
+An advantage of doing this in a virutal environment is that in the event something goes wrong with this part of the setup, you can delete that pmm-venv directory and do the setup again.

 **IMPORTANT: In the future, when you want to run the script, you will need to do this "activation" step every time.
 Not the venv creation, just the activation**: